-The pharmaceutical retail industry: a paradigm shift for growth and compliance driven by data visibility - Express Pharma
+The pharmaceutical retail industry: A paradigm shift for growth and compliance driven by data visibility - Express Pharma

 Several innovative technology solutions are emerging to help medical and more retailers improve their data visibility.

-Standardised data formats and practices across the pharmaceutical industry can simplify data exchange and enhance data accuracy.
-This is particularly important for medical and more retailers, who need to exchange data with a wide range of stakeholders.
+Data standardisation: Standardised data formats and practices across the pharmaceutical industry can simplify data exchange and enhance data accuracy.
+This is particularly important for medical and other retailers, who need to exchange data with a wide range of stakeholders.

-Artificial intelligence (AI) and predictive analytics can provide valuable insights into demand patterns, inventory management, and compliance.
-By transforming raw data into actionable information, AI can assist medical and more retailers in making better decisions and enhancing their overall performance.
+AI-driven insights: Artificial intelligence (AI) and predictive analytics can provide valuable insights into demand patterns, inventory management, and compliance.
+By transforming raw data into actionable information, AI can assist medical and other retailers in making better decisions and enhancing their overall performance.

 For example, AI can aid medical and more retailers in identifying potential stockouts, optimising their pricing strategies, and developing targeted marketing campaigns in the OTC category.
 AI can also be utilised to monitor compliance with regulatory requirements and identify any potential risks.